Cedar Lake (St. Croix County, Wisconsin)

-Cedar Lake is a lake located in St. Croix County and Polk County, Wisconsin, 3.5 miles east of Star Prairie.
+Cedar Lake is a lake located in St. Croix County and Polk County, Wisconsin, 3.5 miles west of Star Prairie.
 Cedar Lake is best known for its Muskellunge (Muskie) fishing.
 The lake is 1120 acre in area and has a maximum depth of 32 ft.
 Fish commonly found in this lake include Northern Pike, Large Mouth Bass, Panfish, and small mouth bass.
-The Wisconsin Department of Natural Resources stocks cedar lake with walleye and muskie.
+According to a 2016 Cedar Fisheries report published by the Wisconsin Department of Natural Resources, Cedar Lake is stocked with approximately 1000 musky fingerlings on a biennial basis.
+It is a “Trend Lake” and is surveyed on a four-year rotation.